winglam/dependent-tests-impact/README.md

 Intel(R) Core(TM) i5-4590T CPU @ 2.00GHz 8GB RAM

-Once the script finishes running, the results for prioritization, selection and parallelization can be found in files:
+Once the script finishes running, the results for prioritization, selection and parallelization can be found in .tex files in directories:

-    dependent-tests-impact/experiments/prioritization-results
+    dependent-tests-impact/experiments/prioritization-results/
-    dependent-tests-impact/experiments/selection-results
+    dependent-tests-impact/experiments/selection-results/
-    dependent-tests-impact/experiments/parallelization-results
+    dependent-tests-impact/experiments/parallelization-results/

 The results are not identical with those in the submitted paper.
 For the submitted paper, some of the data was computed on a loaded machine that was